fls-bioinformatics-core/auto_process_ngs/docs/source/output/qc_reports.rst

 Single library analyses
 ***********************

-For 10xGenomics datasets single library analyses may also have been performed for each sample using the ``count`` command of the appropriate 10xGenomics pipeline (e.g. ``cellranger`` for scRNA-seq data, ``cellranger-atac`` for scATAC-seq data etc).
+For 10x Genomics datasets single library analyses may also have been performed for each sample using the ``count`` command of the appropriate 10xGenomics pipeline (e.g. ``cellranger`` for scRNA-seq data, ``cellranger-atac`` for scATAC-seq data etc).